 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

 At Advanced Eyecare & Therapies, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Wylie concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.
+Following a thorough eye evaluation, however, Dr. Wylie it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.